tcsl96/automotive-start-stop/README.md

 </ul>
 <p>Step 2.
 Initialize the test_system_status and test_engine_on with the 0 value.</p>
 <p>Step 3.
 Create a for loop that executes five times based on the test_time variable starting from 0.
 Each loop must verify if the test_time is less than 2, if it is, then expected receives the 0 value if it's not expected receives 1.</p>
 <p>Step 4.
-Insert a call to the checkSystemLatency() function passing test_system_status, test_engine_on and test_time as parameters and save the returned value by the function on the test_latency_status variable.</p>
+Insert a call to the checkSystemLatency() function passing test_system_status, test_engine_on and test_time variables as parameters and save the returned value by the function on the test_latency_status variable.</p>
 <p>Step 5.
 Checks if the value saved on test_latency_status is equals to the value saved on the expected variable.
 <p><b>Expected results:</b></p>
 <p>Step 1.
 The 4 variables are created without problems.</p>